 Cobra developed their new E9 technology to maximize the sweet spot of the club.
 After analyzing thousands of shots, Cobra’s R&D department concluded that most players hit the ball in an ellipse pattern ranging from the low heel to the high toe.

 Cobra is also one of the first club manufacturers to take advantage of smart technology.
 They’ve outfitted the grip with special sensors which relay data about each swing to a smartphone app.
-This allows you to track distance and accuracy, and you can use this meaningful data to improve your swing.
+This allows you to track distance and accuracy.
+You can use this meaningful data to improve your swing.

 The app can even use your data to recommend club adjustments based on your swing.
 Golfing has always been about learning and adapting, and this new technology makes it easier than ever to improve your game.